Swiss market regulator says unlikely to probe HSBC further

 BERNE Switzerland's financial markets regulator FINMA is unlikely to look into possible wrongdoing at HSBC's (HSBA.L) Swiss private bank in the light of leaked information that was published this month, FINMA's head of enforcement said on Tuesday.

-The publication of details on alleged tax evasion by some of the bank's wealthy clients has prompted investigations by Geneva's public prosecutor and British authorities, as well as a possible U.S. probe.
+The publication of a trove of details on alleged tax evasion by some of the bank's wealthy clients has prompted investigations by Geneva's public prosecutor and British authorities, as well as a possible U.S. probe.

 But FINMA, which already faulted HSBC in 2010-2011 for its poor internal controls and violations of money laundering guidelines, has said it was happy with the remedial action subsequently taken by the bank.